-Further detail of the School's approach to online safety using devices connected to the school network or using the School's wifi capabilities can be found in the School's E-Safety Policy and the Acceptable Use of ICT policy for pupils and the Acceptable Use of ICT Policy for Workers, which also includes details on the use of mobile and smart technology in School, including the School's management of the associated risks, and the School's IT arrangements to ensure that children are safe from harmful and inappropriate content, including terrorist and extremist material when accessing internet through the School's systems.
+This E-Safety Policy and Technology Use policies for Pupils and Staff further detail the School's policy and procedures in relation to online safety, and the use of mobile and smart technology in School, including the School's management of the associated risks, and the School's filtering and monitoring arrangements to ensure that children are safe from harmful and inappropriate content, including terrorist and extremist material when accessing the internet through the School's systems.

-The School will liaise with parents to reinforce the importance of children being safe online and the systems the School uses to filter and monitor online use.
+The School ensures compliance with the DfE's 'filtering and monitoring standards for schools' by; The School will liaise with parents to reinforce the importance of children being safe online and the systems the School uses to filter and monitor online use.
 Parents and carers will be made aware of what their children are being asked to do online when undertaking remote learning, including the sites they will asked to access and who from the School their child is going to be interacting with online.